-Autoprovisioned An Autoprovisioned firmware upgrade only happens after a reboot, will take roughly three Firmware Upgrades minutes, and the web page will be unresponsive during this time.
+Autoprovisioned An Autoprovisioned firmware upgrade only happens after a reboot, will take roughly three minutes, Firmware Upgrades and the web page will be unresponsive during this time.

 The 'FirmwareVersion' value in the xml file must match the version stored in the 'FirmwareFile'.